English expressions come from all over the world. This isn’t surprising when considering the rise and spread of English as a global language.

 In the original version, Falstaff was going to crack the oyster open.
-Inside of oysters are pearls.
-This means that if “the world is your oyster,” you’re likely to find treasure in it!
+Inside the oysters are pearls.
+This means that if “the world is your oyster,” you will likely find treasure in it!

 How to use “the world is your oyster”